pateljemin/nodejs-starter/README.md

 # nodejs-starter
-Basic User Authentication and Rest API example using MySql and NodeJs
+Basic User Authentication and Rest API example using MySql and NodeJs.
+Steps to host on Heroku.

-# Following are the steps to follow to run the project.
+# Following are the steps to run the project.
   - Install NodeJs. [https://nodejs.org/en/download/]
   - Install MySql. [https://dev.mysql.com/downloads/installer/]
   - Add MySql configuration in : `mysql_config.json`
-  - run npm install
+  - Run `npm install`
-  - run server.js
+  - Run  `node server.js`

 # Following are the APIS.
 - Register User